FRONTIER ELEPHANTS- Project Go Back

 Although mostly solitary, male elephants have been found to form all-male groups when they enter farms to feed on crops.
 There is still much we do not know about this societal aspect of male elephants.
 For instance, what factors influence the formation of these groups, do they form associations with their sibships or affiliate themselves with unrelated bulls?

-Male elephants that raid crops have been shown to be in better body condition and have the ability to come into musth, a state of heightened sexual activity, and remain in musth for longer durations of time.
+Male elephants that feed on agricultural crops have been shown to be in better body condition and have the ability to come into musth, a state of heightened sexual activity, and remain in musth for longer durations of time.

 Understanding the movement and decision-making patterns of elephants will help us anticipate potential areas of conflict.
 We aim to work with farmers in these areas to create conflict mitigation strategies that harness the behavioural adaptability of these animals.
 This approach also allows us to proactively address this problem and gives us time device solutions specific to each locality.